kelseygreat/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd: Prints the absolute path name of the current working directory.
+pwd: Prints the absolute path name of the current working directory
+ls: Displays the content lists of the current working directory.